 However there were thousands others who were happy to be there and enjoying Theme parks, Shopping and a city break experience that was on offer.
 So it boiled down to understanding my unhappiness and still making sense out of happiness of others.

-However as time and destinations went by, a sense of routine stepped in and resulted in some experimentation that led me to understand kind of places I as an Individual like to travel to.
+As time and destinations went by, a sense of routine stepped in and resulted in some experimentation that led me to understand kind of places I as an Individual like to travel to.
 Travel, after Singapore trip made me realize is a reflection of the ones personality.
 India being several countries / cultures and civilizations within a country, exposes one to so many original forms of experiences that for a well informed traveler traveling from outside India, its treasure waiting to be discovered.

 The history takes one back in time and realize from where our forefathers came in.
 The culture perhaps makes one realize the diverse world we live in.
 Extent of diversity is amazes you as to how little we know about our own world.
 Cuisine and its diversity often looks like a continued journey in exploration where every stop presenting its own unique fervor.
 Off course for a tourist, any uncertainty or lack of familiarity may even equates to an unpleasant surprise.
 Whereas a traveller may thrive on it and even consider it as an experience.